SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/compare.md

 sidebar_label: compare
 ---

-The compare operator can be used with the <strong>Time Compare</strong> button in the Sumo interface, which automatically generates the appropriate syntax and adds it to your aggregate query.
-See <a href="/docs/search/time-compare">Time Compare</a> for details.
+The `compare` operator can be used with the **Time Compare** button in the Sumo interface, which automatically generates the appropriate syntax and adds it to your aggregate query.
+See [Time Compare](/docs/search/time-compare) for details.
 The following information can also be found documented in Time Compare.

-You can use compare to:
+You can use `compare` to:

 * Evaluate the performance metrics of a website, such as the latency or the number of exceptions, before and after a deployment.
 * Track the root cause of a production issue quickly by tracking specific keywords, such as memory exceptions, and comparing them with historic data to find any anomalous trends.